 How do retailers’ video interviews work?

 In retail, the majority of video interviews used for graduate schemes don’t involve talking directly to an interviewer.
 Instead, candidates typically answer a set of questions that appear on screen.
-Next, John Lewis Partnership and TK Maxx usually use this type of video interview.
+Next and TK Maxx usually use this type of video interview.
 Candidates may be able to practise their answers before recording them, but during the interview itself there is normally a time limit for each question.
 Previous Arcadia candidates, for example, have reported having 30 seconds to read each question and then 60 or 90 seconds to give their answer.

 What questions should I expect in a retail video interview for a graduate scheme?